jQuery uploading widget

 Once the tab is registered, write a custom code.
 The following code will display

-uploaded images made with this Uploading Widget instance.
-It'll pass a list of file
+uploaded images made with this widget instance.
+It’ll pass a list of file

 UUIDs with the settings